 Yeadon Tarn

-If you’re just looking for a nice place to walk the dog with the kids in tow, then Yeadon Tarn fits the bill perfectly.
-It’s a circular walk around the water itself, with swans and ducks swimming about / goading your dog.
+If you’re looking for a nice place to walk the dog with the kids in tow, then Yeadon Tarn fits the bill perfectly.
+It’s a circular walk around the water itself, with swans and ducks swimming about and goading your dog.

-Yet there’s much more to Yeadon tarn than that.
+Yet there’s much more to Yeadon Tarn.
 It’s got a BMX track, and there are lawns to lounge upon with a picnic – weather-dependent, obviously.
 This is Yorkshire, after all.

-Budding sailors can also take to the Tarn as well, as Yeadon Sailing Club offer a whole load of watersports including stand-up paddleboarding, windsurfing and even powerboating.
+Budding sailors can also take to the water – Yeadon Sailing Club offers stand-up paddleboarding, windsurfing and even powerboating.

 What?
 A park, lake and playground in North Leeds.

 Where?
-Cemetery Road, Yeadon, Leeds, West Yorkshire, LS19 7BB.
+Yeadon Tarn, Cemetery Road, Yeadon, Leeds, West Yorkshire, LS19 7BB.

 How much?
 Free to all.